Faneuil Hall: Nineteenth century

+Twentieth and twenty-first centuries

 On October 9, 1960, the building was designated a National Historic Landmark and added to the National Register of Historic Places following the passage of the National Historic Preservation Act of 1966, which placed all National Historic Landmarks in the National Register.
 The ground floor and basement were altered in 1979.
 The Hall was restored again in 1992, and in 1994 the building was designated a local Boston Landmark by the Boston Landmarks Commission.

 The headquarters of the Ancient and Honorable Artillery Company of Massachusetts is located on the fourth floor and includes an armory, library, offices, quartermaster department, commissary, and a military museum with free admission.

 Faneuil Hall Marketplace

-Faneuil Hall is one of four historic buildings in a festival marketplace, Faneuil Hall Marketplace, which includes three historic granite buildings called North Market, Quincy Market, and South Market adjacent to the east of Faneuil Hall, and which operates as an indoor/outdoor mall and food eatery.
-It was designed by Benjamin Thompson and Associates and managed by the Rouse Company; its success in the late 1970s led to the emergence of similar marketplaces in other U.S. cities.
+Faneuil Hall is owned by the city of Boston, as is Quincy Market (commonly referred to as Faneuil Hall Marketplace), which includes three historic granite buildings—North Market, Quincy Market, and South Market—to the east of Faneuil Hall that operate as an indoor/outdoor mall and food eatery.
+The architect for the 1976 refurbishment and repositioning of Quincy Market was Benjamin Thompson and Associates and managed by the Rouse Company; its success in the late 1970s led to the emergence of similar marketplaces in other U.S. cities.
 It has since come under the ownership of the Ashkenazy Corp.

-According to Ashkenazy, Faneuil Hall Marketplace had 18 million visitors in 2016.
+Faneuil Hall is not part of the festival marketplace known as Faneuil Hall Marketplace.
+Rather it is owned by the City of Boston and managed by the National Park Service.

 The North and South Markets buildings are currently under study for landmark status by the Boston Landmarks Commission.